-I am a fellow at the Center For Information Technology Policy, Princeton.
-I'm focused on web security, authentication, and TLS, though my past research has spanned side-channel cryptanalysis, protocol verification, software obfuscation, and privacy in social networks.
+I am a postdoctoral researcher at the Applied Crypto Group at Stanford and a Technology Fellow at the Electronic Frontier Foundation, supported by a Secure Usability Fellowship through the Open Technology Fund and Simply Secure.
+My research focuses on secure communication tools, cryptocurrencies, web authentication and TLS, though my past research has spanned side-channel cryptanalysis, protocol verification, software obfuscation, and privacy in social networks.

 My background is in computer science, math, and cryptography, in which I earned my BS and MS from Stanford.
-I've worked on cryptography and security at Google, Cryptography Research, Inc and as a private consultant.
+I was a fellow at at the Center For Information Technology Policy, Princeton in 2014 and I have also worked in cryptography and security at Google, Yahoo!, Cryptography Research, Inc and as a private consultant.